gocodeup/rest-blog/src/main/resources/curriculum/iii-data-persistence/13-data-persistence-ii.md

 Relational Mapper) facilities of the JPA.

 An ORM lets us treat our relational data as if it is object-oriented.
-For example, instead of saying that we have a record for an ad in the database and the ad record has a column for `user_id` that identifies the user record who created the ad, we can simply say that an `Ad` object has a `User` property.
+For example, instead of saying that we have a record for an post in the database and the post record has a column for `user_id` that identifies the user record who created the post, we can simply say that an `Post` object has a `User` property.
-Similarly, we will be able to say that a `User` object has a property `ads` that is a list of `Ad` objects.
+Similarly, we will be able to say that a `User` object has a property `posts` that is a list of `Post` objects.
 This allows us to focus less on the database details and more on our application-specific logic.

 ---
-## One-to-One
+## Many-to-One

 Mapping a one-to-one relationship with JPA is as easy as adding the `@OneToOne` annotation.
-Following our example, ads belong to a single `User`.
+Following our example, posts belong to a single `User`.

 ```java
 @Entity